FabianSperrle/kirby-stats/README.md

 ## What is kirby-stats

 kirby-stats is a minimalistic visitor statistics tool: It logs either *each hit* or *one hit per session and page* and shows a little widget in the panel.
-Per default every hit is logged, see Seetings for how you can change that.
+Per default every hit is logged, see settings for how you can change that.

 ![Screenshot](http://i.imgur.com/CT2PhWe.jpg)